erdogant/findpeaks/docs/pages/html/_sources/Caerus.rst.txt

 Stock market data
 ----------------------------------------------------

-For **caerus** method, we can set the minimum percentage (minperc) parameter to declare a starting position with window relevant.
+For the **Caerus** method, the minimum percentage (minperc) parameter can be set to declare a starting position with window relevant.
 The window size is used to determine whether there is an increase in percentage. start location + window.
 The use of smaller window sizes (eg 50) are able to pickup better local-minima, whereas Larger window sizes (eg 1000) will more stress on global minma.
 The default value for minperc is set to 5 and window size is set to 50.